-After just 18 months of being a portable church in a movie theater, we leased our current facility at Interstate 14 & Nola Ruth in Harker Heights.
-After just twelve months we quickly outgrew this renovated Bingo Hall and in May 2017 we purchased a permanent facility that would serve as a launching pad for greater impact and future campuses.
-Find out more about The Forward Project.
+After just 18 months of being a portable church in a movie theater, we leased our first facility at Interstate 14 & Nola Ruth in Harker Heights.
+After just twelve months we quickly outgrew that renovated Bingo Hall and in February 2019 we moved into a permanent facility that serves as a launching pad for greater impact and future campuses.

 Through every season of change and expansion, the vision of Vintage has stayed intact.
 We are more enthusiastic about reaching people and building lives than ever before.
 So there you have it.
 That’s where we’ve been, but this journey has only begun.
 We believe that this is just the beginning of what God has in store for the people of Vintage Church and are so excited that you are investigating your part in this great story.

 In Genesis 22, the Bible tells the story of God’s promise to bless all the nations of the Earth through Abraham.
 We get a glimpse thousands of years ago of the promise of God to make a way for us through Jesus.
 And over 2000 years later, His promise was fulfilled.
 Even though culture changes, one thing will always remain, God’s Word.
 This is where the name “Vintage Church” derives its meaning.
 The same Gospel that was promised to Abraham that came through Jesus Christ serves as the foundation of our lives.
 God’s Word is Vintage, just as good then as it is now.
 The Bible alone contains the words of life.